-The District shall provide the POA with agendas and packet materials for Regular and Special Meetings of the Board of Directors and packet materials at no charge.
+The District shall provide the POA with agendas and packet materials at no charge for Regular and Special Meetings of the Board of Directors.
 The District shall also provide the POA with agendas for the Board of Directors Legislative, Finance, and Public Affairs committee meetings.
 Agendas shall be e-mailed to the POA's designated representative prior to the respective Board meetings.